Jurisdiction overview

 CX (Australian territory, Indian Ocean) and KI/Kiritimati (Republic of Kiribati, Pacific Ocean) share the name "Christmas Island."
 Wrong country code means wrong tax authority and wrong treaty.
 Always confirm ISO code.

-Zone Tax Offset — record-keeping
+Zone Tax Offset - record-keeping and amount

 Australian fiscal year (Jul-Jun)